Arnold Diffusion in Multi-Dimensional Convex Billiards: Homoclinic Cylinders and Pseudo-Orbits

+where $a_{\pm} \in \mathbb{R}$ are constants that do not depend on the point $(\theta, y)$. \end{lemma} \begin{proof} Since the orbit $\xi$ is a transverse homoclinic orbit of the geodesic flow in each energy level, it is a transverse homoclinic orbit for the flow of the vector field $Z$ in each energy level.
+Therefore the stable and unstable manifolds $W^{s,u}(\bar{A}_*)$ intersect transversely along $B$.
+It is clear that this homoclinic intersection is strongly transverse, as it is strongly transverse for the geodesic flow.

-\end{lemma} \begin{proof} It is clear that the holonomy maps are well-defined on $\bar{B}_*$ since every point on the homoclinic orbit $\xi$ is the intersection of exactly one leaf of the strong stable foliation and one leaf of the strong unstable foliation.
+It follows that the holonomy maps are well-defined and invertible on $B$ since every point on the homoclinic orbit $\xi$ is the intersection of exactly one leaf of the strong stable foliation and one leaf of the strong unstable foliation.
 Moreover they are $C^r$-smooth due to the regularity of the foliations \cite{hirsch1977invariant}.